-The Company's strategy is to seek growth through acquisition or farm-in to interests in discovered upstream projects.
+The Company's strategy is to seek growth through acquisition or farm-into interests in discovered upstream projects.

-In anticipation of a proposed material acquisition, the Company announced on 17 November 2022 that it had changed its name to Beacon Energy Plc.
-On 16 December 2022, the Company announced that it had entered into a conditional Share Purchase Agreement ("SPA") with Tulip Oil Holding B.V ("Tulip") and Deutsche Rohstoff A.G ("DRAG"), collectively the ("Sellers"), for the purchase of the entire issued and to be issued share capital of Rhein Petroleum GmbH ("Rhein") the ("Proposed Transaction").
-The Proposed Transaction was classified as an Reverse Takeover and as such required shareholder's approval to proceed.
-A general meeting was held on 5 April 2023 and all proposed resolutions were duly passed and announced on that date.
+On 16 December 2022, the Company announced that it had entered into a conditional Share Purchase Agreement ("SPA") with Tulip Oil Holding B.V ("Tulip"), and Deutsche Rohstoff A.G ("DRAG"), collectively the ("Sellers"), for the purchase of the entire issued and to be issued share capital of Rhein Petroleum GmbH ("Rhein") the ("Transaction").
+The Transaction was classified as a RTO and as such required shareholder's approval to proceed, of which the Extraordinary meeting was held on 5 April 2023 ("EGM"), and all proposed resolutions were duly passed and announced on this date.

-Admission of the new shares, and appointments of Stewart MacDonald and Leo Koot to the Board as an executive director and non-executive director respectively, amongst other matters outlined in the Admission Document, was effective from 11 April 2023.
-The Admission Document is available to view on the Company's website: https://beaconenergyplc.com/investor-relations/corporate-documents/
+Admission of the new shares, and appointments of Stewart MacDonald and Leo Koot to the Board as an executive director and non-executive director respectively, amongst other matters outlined in the EGM circular, took effect from 11 April 2023 ("Admission Date").